-Dr. Ramzi Khamis is a Clinical Senior Lecturer in Cardiology and a consultant cardiologist, with a subpecilaity in interventional cardiology.
-Dr. Khamis is currently the Co-head of cardiology at Imperial College Healthcare NHS Trust.
+Dr. Ramzi Khamis is a Clinical Senior Lecturer in Cardiology and a consultant cardiologist, with a subspecialty in interventional cardiology.
+Ramzi is the Clinical Director for Cardiology and Cardiac Surgery at Imperial College Healthcare NHS Trust.
+He also leads the high risk atherosclerosis clinic at Imperial college Healthcare NHS Trust.

-Ramzi is a Fellowship endowed British Heart Foundation clinician scientist in Cardiovascular Medicine.
-Dr. Khamis undertakes both his clinical and research work at the Hammersmith Hospital Campus.
+Ramzi holds a Fellowship from the British Heart Foundation as a clinician scientist in Cardiovascular Medicine.
+He undertakes both his clinical and research work at the Hammersmith Hospital Campus.

 Dr. Khamis was trained in general cardiology, interventional cardiology and translational cardiovascular medicine at Imperial College and its affiliated hospitals.
 Dr. Khamis completed his interventional cardiology fellowships at the Hammersmith Hospital.
 He was awarded his consultant level accreditation (CCT) in both G(I)M and cardiology from the Royal College Of Physicians, and PhD from Imperial college London in 2014.
 Dr. Khamis is also a fellow of the European Society of Cardiology (FESC).
 Dr. Khamis first graduated from Bristol in 2000, and undertook his House Officer training at Bristol and Bath followed by Emergency Medicine training in Leeds, and then by General Internal Medicine training as part of the Barts and the London Medical SHO training scheme in London.
 Dr. Khamis also taught physiology at Bristol University as a tutor in 2002.